Suzuki SX4 S-Cross review

 The Suzuki SX4 S-Cross is a rival for the Nissan Qashqai, with efficient engines, plenty of space and the option of 4x4

-The Suzuki SX4 S-Cross is a replacement for the ageing SX4, which will continue to be sold until March 2014, and a crossover rival to the likes of the Nissan Qashqai and Skoda Yeti.
-It sits on an all-new chassis platform and features both two and four-wheel drive, as well as one of the biggest boots in its class.
-It comes with the choice of either a 1.6-litre petrol or diesel engine, with the petrol models available with the option of a CVT automatic gearbox.
+The all-new SX4 S-Cross marks Suzuki’s first venture into the lucrative crossover market.
+It shares its name with the smaller SX4 hatchback, and that model will continue to be sold alongside the newcomer.
+There are 1.6-litre diesel and petrol engines to choose from, as well as the option of four-wheel drive.
 To help boost its fleet sales, Suzuki is launching a well-equipped SZT trim that will include sat-nav, reversing sensors, Bluetooth and DAB radio, along with the standard trims.
 Even entry-level SZ3 cars will come with alloy wheels, electric windows, cruise control and manual air-conditioning as standard, while the top-spec versions get heated leather seats, a huge sliding panoramic sun roof and upgraded auto headlights.

 Our choice: SX4 S-Cross 1.6D SZ4 2WD

 There are two 1.6-litre engines to choose from in the SX4 S-Cross – one petrol and one diesel.
 Both produce 118bhp but there is a massive difference in torque as the petrol produces just 156Nm (less than half of the diesel’s 320Nm output), which means that the diesel is much more relaxing to drive.
 The petrol comes with a five-speed manual gearbox or a CVT automatic, but feels strained and often underpowered when driving up steep inclines or when loaded with passengers.
 The diesel is much better and, although it can be a bit noisy, is a more capable cruiser.
-The steering is light but pleasingly accurate and the handling is very tidy for a car in this class.
-However, the same can't be said for the ride.
-Low speed bumps expose a lack of composure and the damping is just too firm for a family car.
-It settles down at high speeds but could prove tiring in town.
-Four-wheel drive version have four different driving modes to help deal with tricky conditions.
+Four-wheel drive versions have four different driving modes to help deal with tricky conditions.
 Leave it in ‘Auto’ and the system defaults to front-wheel drive to help save fuel.
 Switch to sport and the throttle response is improved and torque can be sent to the rear wheels if required.
 The ‘Snow’ and ‘Lock’ settings are for more serious off-roading.
 Still, the S-Cross doesn't have the best ground clearance, which means that cars like the Dacia Duster and Skoda Yeti are better suited to driving in mud.

 Suzuki is one of the few Japanese manufacturers that hasn't been affected by a major product recall in the last 12 months.
 Both the engines on offer (although tweaked for efficiency) have been used elsewhere in the Suzuki range and have a proven track record.
 Inside, the cabin feels fairly robust – part of the appeal of its basic design - and it feels sturdier than rivals like the Vauxhall Mokka.
 That said, the manufacturer finished a disappointing 29th in the 2013 Driver Power survey, while its only model to make it into the Top 100 was the Swift in 81st place.
 The biggest problems for owners were its cars' lack of performance, harsh ride quality and disappointing practicality.
 That said, it did perform well in the reliablity and running costs categories, which bodes well for the S-Cross.
-As for safety, Euro NCAP hasn't yet tested the SX4 S-Cross but Suzuki is confident that thanks to the seven airbags, ESP and stiffer and lighter high-strength steel body shell, the new car will receive a five-star rating.
+As for safety, Euro NCAP gave the SX4 S-Cross the full five stars in their crash tests.
+It performed particularly well, with a score of 92 per cent in the adult occupant test, 80 per cent in child occupant, 72 per cent in the pedestrian test and 81 per cent for safety assist - probably thanks to the seven airbags, ESP and stiffer and lighter high-strength steel body shell.